deepayan12/news/README.md

-# news
+# NEWS (Node Embeddings Without Similarity assumptions)
-NEWS (Node Embeddings Without Similarity assumptions)
+Given a network, create embedding vectors for each node